About the project

 The Dempster Fibre Project is an 800-kilometre fibre optic line that follows the Dempster Highway from Dawson City, Yukon, to Inuvik, Northwest Territories.

 Northern communities currently depend on a single fibre optic line.
 When that line goes down, the region is largely cut off from the digital world.
 Once in Inuvik, the fibre line will connect to the existing Mackenzie Valley Fibre Link.
 Together, the new line will complete a 4,000-kilometre network.
-That network will provide communities along the loop with a backup line in the event of a service disruption and provide more reliable internet and cellphone services.
+That network will provide communities with a backup line in the event of a service disruption and provide more reliable internet and cellphone services.

 The Dempster Fibre Line will be a public asset owned by the Government of Yukon.
 NorthwesTel will lease and operate the line for a period of 20 years.